empyreanx/goosteroids/README.md

 ### Introduction

  Goosteroids is a [grey goo](http://en.wikipedia.org/wiki/Grey_goo) themed remake of the classic 1979 Atari game [Asteroids](http://en.wikipedia.org/wiki/Asteroids_%28video_game%29).
-Originally created as a promotion by [Jackpine](http://jackpine.co), Goosteroids has been entirely rewritten and redesigned to run entirely in the browser.
+Originally created as a promotion by [Jackpine Digital Inc](http://jackpine.co), Goosteroids has been rewritten and redesigned to run entirely in the browser.
+The source code has been released under the GPL version 3.

 ### Building & Running